rogerfuhrman/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-The Data Scientist's Toolbox Class Project
+This is for the Data Scientist's Toolbox Class Project.